NoLtour/Uni-notes/(Year 1,2) SESA2024 Astronautics/5 Mission analysis/obit selection.md

 ![[Pasted image 20221108104947.png]]

 ### Geostationary orbit
-Communications and observation, here the orbital period is 24 hours.
-(35786 km)
+Communications and observation, here the orbital period is ~24 hours (~35786 km).
+In reality it is 23h 54min 4 seconds, to account for travel around the sun.

 ![[Pasted image 20221108105034.png]]